 Design-Build-Bid is a niche project delivery option.
 It requires a level of Owner sophistication to exercise quality control throughout the design and construction process.
 However, its simplicity is ideal for Owners with clearly documented standards but relatively few management resources.
-It also provides for the early involvement of a "best qualified" Constructor/ Designer.
-For school projects in Alaska with a state contribution, Design-Build is an alternate delivery method and requires a specified approval by both school boards and DEED.
+It also provides for

 There are two prime players: The Owner and the Design-Builder.
-[The Designer (architect) and the Constructor (general contractor) are combined into one entity.]
+The Designer (architect) and the Constructor (general contractor) are combined into one entity.]